Cleveland Dot Plots

 pt.cex = 1.1, # slightly increases size of plot elements

-frame.plot = FALSE), # Removes frame
+frame.plot = FALSE) # Removes the frame around the plot

 Lattice version